Fight Fire with Fire: Combating Adversarial Patch Attacks using Pattern-randomized Defensive Patches: Methodology

-Once the candidate boxes are determined, we have the flexibility to place the canary in numerous positions within or close to the candidate box.
+Once candidate boxes are determined, we have the flexibility to place the canary in numerous positions within or close to the candidate box.
 Theoretically, the more positions available, the greater the randomness introduced.
 Without loss of generality, we opt to optimize canary in five positions: the center of the candidate box and an additional 30 pixels in each cardinal direction (up, down, left, and right).
 The determined canary positions for the sample in Figure~\ref{fig-position-patch} are indicated by the white dashed boxes.
 In practice, if needed, it can be easily extended to accommodate more positions.

 \ding{184} \textit{\textbf{Constructing training samples.}} Canary is introduced into both benign and adversarial images, making pairwise training samples.
-The initial canary is an image that contains objects of specific classes, with a size determined as 80×80 based on the pilot experiment (see \S\ref{subsec:Eval:Parameter}).
+The initial canary is an image that contains an object of a specific class, with a size determined based on a pilot experiment (e.g., 60 pixels $\times$ 60 pixels for YOLOv2 in \S\ref{subsec:Eval:Parameter}).
 Similarly, incorporating a greater variety of object classes can bring higher levels of randomness.
-Without loss of generality, we choose five object classes that are rarely encountered in surveillance scenes as the initial canaries, namely \textit{zebra}, \textit{elephant}, \textit{boat}, \textit{cow}, and \textit{toaster}.
-By using these initial objects, a total of 25 canary patches can be iteratively optimized for the five previously mentioned positions.
+In practice, we can choose object classes that are rarely encountered in surveillance scenes as the initial canaries.
+For an initial object, five canary patches can be iteratively optimized for the five previously mentioned positions.

-Note that if no candidate box is identified in the sample, the initial canary will be placed at a random position.
-If the identified placement position extends beyond the boundaries of the sample, the initial canary will be shifted to a position within the sample.
+Note that in a benign image, candidate boxes may be absent.
+We only select benign samples with candidate boxes to construct canary-augmented benign training samples.
+In addition, if the identified placement position extends beyond the boundary of the sample, the initial canary will be shifted to be fully included within the sample.

 \ding{185} \textit{\textbf{Optimizing canary.}} We use pairwise training samples to optimize the canary.
-Passing canary-augmented samples to a target object detector (e.g., YOLOv2), we expect the detector can find all canaries in benign images but miss them in adversarial samples.
-The loss function is shown in Eq.~\ref{lossfun-canary}.
+Passing canary-augmented samples to a target object detector, we expect the detector can find all canaries in benign images but miss them in adversarial samples.
+Taking YOLOv2 as the target detector, the objective is to minimize the loss function in Eq.~\ref{lossfun-canary}.